liferay/liferay-docs/discover/portal/articles/120-search/04-facets/04-folder-facet.markdown

 # Folder Facet [](id=folder-facet)

-The Folder Facet narrows down search results to those contained in a certain Asset Folder.
-If you search for *space*, a Folder titled *Space Images* won't necessarily show up here.
+The Folder Facet narrows search results down to those contained in a certain Asset Folder.
+If you search for *space*, a Folder titled *Space Images* doesn't necessarily show up here.
 The content inside the folder must match the keyword.
 Only if its content matches the searched keyword does the Folder appear in the Folder Facet.